What is Neurofeedback Therapy used for?

 EMDR therapy is a form of psychotherapy that was designed to alleviate the distress associated with traumatic memories.
 Find out more about this therapy here.

-The neuropsychological evaluation, like those done in our Peoria AZ office, aims to provide critical developmental information of a child or young adult’s capacity in a lot of different areas.
+The neuropsychological evaluation, like those done in our Peoria AZ office, aims to provide critical developmental information on a child or young adult’s capacity in a lot of different areas.

 Neuropsychological Assessments combine developmental history with in-office and computerized testing.
-They typically assess intellectual, cognitive, emotional, behavioral, academic, and personality functioning to determine strengths and areas for growth for educational planning, treatment recommendations, and to answer forensic questions.
+For educational planning, therapeutic suggestions, and forensic inquiries, they often examine intellectual, cognitive, emotional, behavioral, academic, and personality functioning to identify strengths and areas for growth.

 If you are located in the Metro Phoenix Arizona area, Serin Center has two offices located in Peoria, AZ, and Scottsdale, AZ that can provide testing for Dyscalculia and provide Independent Educational Evaluations.
 Contact us today to discuss how we can help.